 Lawmakers are working with local growers to develop Northern California as a major marijuana growing belt.
 Given its potential, it is anticipated that weed tourism will soon overtake winery tourism that has been very popular in the state.

 Concerns over edible weed

 Weed can be consumed by smoking, inhaling, drinking (tea) or eating.
-It is the edible form that is causing concern with reports of children inadvertently consuming cannabis available in various edible forms.
-The authorities are in the process of codifying the levels of cannabis in edible forms to regulate/restrict access to children and teenagers through child-proof packaging.
+It is the edible form that is causing concern with reports of children inadvertently consuming Cannabis available in various edible types.
+The authorities are in the process of codifying the levels of Cannabis in edible forms to regulate or restrict access to children and teenagers through child-proof packaging.

 Related Maps and Articles: